-Mushrooms have a delicious woodsy flavor and are easy to prepare.
+Mushrooms have a deliciously woodsy flavor and are easy to prepare.

-You can enjoy mushrooms alone or with other ingredients.
-Use mushrooms in appetizers, salads, dips, soups, sauces, omelets, stews, pizzas and pastas, or match them with meat, poultry, fish, and shellfish.
+Use mushrooms in appetizers, salads, dips, soups, sauces, omelets, stews, pizzas, and pasta, or match them with meat, poultry, fish, and shellfish.
 Mushrooms can be sautéed, broiled, grilled, steamed, or stir-fried.

-Local season.
-Cultivated mushrooms are available year round.
+Cultivated mushrooms are available year-round.
 The peak season for many wild mushrooms is fall and winter.

-To gather mushrooms in the wild you must be ale to identify them properly.
+- To gather mushrooms in the wild you must be able to identify them properly.
 Some species are very poisonous others are of little use in cookery.
 If you have little knowledge or no experience with mushrooms choose only cultivated mushrooms.

 - Serve raw with a dip for an appetizer.